swahpy/IPTVlist/README.md

-#IPTVlist
+# IPTVlist

-An IPTV source list
+An IPTV playlist.